-➤ We aim to make it easy for students to report incidents, whether they occur inside or outside of school.
+We aim to make it easy for students to report incidents, whether they occur inside or outside of school.
 By creating an inclusive atmosphere, supported by our Catholic ethos, students should feel unafraid and confident to discuss bullying without fear of further recriminations.
 We offer a specific email address - saferefuge@hagleyrc.worcs.sch.uk - where incidents can be reported at any time.
 The relationships between adults and students at the school should be such that students can report any incidents to whomever they feel comfortable talking to.

-Cyber bullying:
+Cyber bullying

 Increasing access to technology has provided a new medium for 'virtual bullying' which can occur in or outside school.
 Cyber bullying has the potential for a wider audience so more people can view the activity, which may be conducted via text message, gaming or social media.
+Examples of this include:

-- Individual cases of cyber bullying will be advised upon in accordance with our IT support team, owing to the myriad of platforms that can host bullying behaviour.
-Ultimately, if the perpetrators are Hagley students, then the same process of restorative justice applies.
-Parents will be informed and called in for a meeting in order to facilitate this. - Where our students are victims of anonymous cyber bullying, we will advise parents to block all accounts and inform the police. - ➤ If authorisation has been given by the Principal and there is reason to believe a student is being cyber bullied, schools are able to seize an electronic device to examine data or files and delete these. - ➤ Where the bullying involves inappropriate images, adults are required not to look at them but to seize the device, turn it off/switch to aeroplane mode and pass the device to the DSL/Principal. - ➤ The school will continue to advise and update parents/carers about the dangers of specific apps and platforms (see the school website for more details)
+- Sending threatening, upsetting or abusive messages - Creating and sharing embarrassing or malicious images or videos - 'Catfishing' this refers to the creation of a fictitious persona online, with a view to deceiving the victim.
+It can have a monetary or sexual motive.
+This can have severe consequences for the victim. - Individual cases of cyber bullying will be advised upon in accordance with our IT support team, owing to the myriad of platforms that can host bullying behaviour.
+If the perpetrators are Hagley students, then the same process of restorative justice applies.
+Parents will be informed and called in for a meeting in order to facilitate this. - Where our students are victims of anonymous cyber bullying, we will advise parents to block all accounts and inform the police. - If authorisation has been given by the Principal and there is reason to believe a student is being cyber bullied, schools are able to seize an electronic device to examine data or files and delete these. - Where the bullying involves inappropriate images, adults are required not to look at them but to seize the device, turn it off/switch to aeroplane mode and pass the device to the DSL/Principal. - The school will continue to advise and update parents/carers about the dangers of specific apps and platforms.